Procurement Glossary

 Consignment warehouse: from traditional model to vendor managed inventory

 The consignment warehouse has long been a tried and tested concept for ensuring the security of supply and reduce capital commitment.
 In practice, it enables companies to access materials immediately without having to purchase them in advance.
-In view of the advancing digitalization and increasing demands on supply chains however, it is becoming clear that traditional models are reaching their limits.
+In view of advancing digitalization and increasing demands on supply chains however, it is becoming clear that traditional models are reaching their limits.
 A transformation towards more efficient and integrated approaches such as Vendor Managed Inventory is therefore necessary in order to remain competitive.

 Old: Traditional consignment warehouse

 In traditional consignment warehouses, goods are stored at the customer's premises but remain the property of the supplier until they are removed.
 The customer reports its consumption manually or periodically to the supplier, who then replenishes the stocks.
 This process is often characterized by manual data exchange, telephone coordination or simple e-mail communication.
 The lack of real-time transparency leads to challenges such as overstocking, stock shortages and increased administrative effort.
-In addition, manual data entry leads to errors that impair efficiency.
+In addition, manual recording leads to errors that impair efficiency.

 New: Vendor Managed Inventory (VMI)